 MileagePlus Financing.
-On July 2, 2020, MPH and MIPA (the "Issuers") issued \$3.8 billion aggregate principal amount of their 6.50% Senior Secured Notes due 2027 (the "Notes").
+On July 2, 2020, MPH and Mileage Plus Intellectual Property Assets, Ltd., an indirect wholly-owned subsidiary of MPH ("MIPA" and, together with MPH, the "Issuers") issued \$3.8 billion aggregate principal amount of their 6.50% Senior Secured Notes due 2027 (the "Notes").
 The Notes have a fixed annual interest rate of 6.50%, which will be paid in cash, quarterly in arrears on March 20, June 20, September 20 and December 20 of each year, beginning on September 21, 2020 (each a "Payment Date").
-Concurrently with the issuance of the Notes, the Issuers entered into a credit agreement (the "Credit Agreement") that provides for a term loan facility in an aggregate principal amount of up to \$3.0 billion (the "Term Loan Facility").
-On July 2, 2020, the Issuers borrowed \$3.0 billion in aggregate principal amount under the Term Loan Facility.
-Loans outstanding under the Term Loan Facility will bear interest at a variable rate equal to LIBOR (but not less than 1.0% per annum), plus a margin of 5.25% per annum, payable on each Payment Date.
-The principal on the Notes and the Term Loan Facility will be repaid in quarterly installments on each Payment Date, beginning on September 20, 2022.
-The scheduled maturity date of the Notes and of the Term Loan Facility is June 20, 2027.
-The Issuers lent the proceeds of the Notes and of the Term Loan Facility to United, after depositing a portion of such proceeds in reserve accounts to cover future interest payments.
-The Notes and the loans under the Term Loan Facility are guaranteed by UAL, United and certain other subsidiaries of UAL.
+Concurrently with the issuance of the Notes, the Issuers entered into a credit agreement that provides for a term loan facility in an aggregate principal amount of up to \$3.0 billion (the "MP Term Loan Facility").
+On July 2, 2020, the Issuers borrowed \$3.0 billion in aggregate principal amount under the MP Term Loan Facility.
+Loans outstanding under the MP Term Loan Facility will be rincipal on the Notes and the MP Term Loan Facility will be repaid in quarterly installments on each Payment Date, beginning on September 20, 2022.
+The scheduled maturity date of the Notes and of the MP Term Loan Facility is June 20, 2027.
+The Issuers lent the proceeds of the Notes and of the MP Term Loan Facility to United, after depositing a portion of such proceeds in reserve accounts to cover future interest payments.
+The Notes and the loans under the MP Term Loan Facility are guaranteed by UAL, United and certain other subsidiaries of UAL.
+The Notes and the MP Term Loan Facility are secured by first-priority security interests in substantially all of the assets of the Issuers, other than excluded property and subject to certain permitted liens, including security interests in specified cash accounts that include the accounts into which MileagePlus revenues are or will be paid by United's marketing partners and by United.

 Bridge Loan.
 On June 30, 2020, the Company entered into a \$200 million Term Loan Credit and Guaranty Agreement (the "Bridge Loan"), among United, as borrower, UAL, as parent and guarantor, and Barclays Bank PLC, as administrative agent.
 The obligations of United under the Bridge Loan are secured by liens on certain routes of United between cities in the U.S. and Europe, South America, and Mexico.
-United borrowed the full amount of the Bridge Loan on July 1, 2020.
-The principal amount of the Bridge Loan must be repaid in a single installment on the maturity date of September 29, 2020.
-Borrowings under the Bridge Loan bear interest at a variable rate equal to LIBOR (but not less than 1.00% per annum) plus 1.75% per annum or (at United's election) another rate based on certain market interest rates, plus a margin of 0.75% per annum.
+United borrowed the full amount of the Bridge Loan on July 1, 2020 and repaid it in a single installment on the maturity date of September 29, 2020.